 Online shoppers have will never have a limited number of online shopping options to choose from.
 With the click of a mouse button, a web user can find another e-store selling the same set of products that you may offer.
-This is the main reason why it’s challenging to successfully run an online store.
+This is the main reason why it’s challenging to run an online store successfully.
 One of the biggest challenges that eCommerce entrepreneurs face is having a poor conversion rate.
 Here in this post, we will discuss five effective ways to boost conversions of your online store.

 - Tweak & Test Your Checkout Process